 So, even if you think your skin can handle it, be very gentle.

 With that being said, here’s one recipe from which you can make a sugar scrub.

 You’ll need 2 tablespoons of oatmeal, 1 tablespoon granulated brown sugar, 1/2 tablespoon honey and a couple of drops of freshly squeezed lemon juice.
 Mix all the ingredients and then gently massage your face with the mixture for 5-7 minutes.
 Let it sit on the skin for another 5 minutes and wash off with lukewarm water.
 Your skin should feel very soft and smooth.

 Our bodies are not perfect at handling all the things that are happening in the inside, as well as the outside environment.
 Sometimes, the stress, hormonal changes, genetics, lifestyle choices, harsh climate, as well as pollutants and bacteria in the air can become too much for the skin to handle and we’ll get breakouts in milder or more severe form.

-The good thing is, blackheads and whiteheads, are the most basic form of acne, they’re painless and less visible than inflamed or cystic pimples.
+The good thing is that blackheads and whiteheads are the most basic form of acne, and they’re painless and less visible than inflamed or cystic pimples.
 The bad thing about them is, they’re probably the most annoying acne lesions and amazingly hard to get rid of.

 Just, don’t overdo it.
 Be patient, be consistent, and take your time to learn what works best for your skin type.